 You see, time is but a stubborn illusion.
 History, if desired can be rewritten all over again.
 It’s simple.
 All it needs is a single step from you.

 Let this incident be buried within these pages, never to see the light of your present.
 Let it be a tragic tale.
 More so, I hope a forgotten one.

 In the future, I hope when you read this letter again, you will smile and think to yourself, “We did it.
 We defied time itself.”

 Your well wisher

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, sighed_signedWrite a Review